DaoCasino/Whitepaper/DAO.Casino WP.md

 * There should be ways for the game developers to create games on Ethereum without deep knowledge of Solidity: replicable contract templates, examples and documentation.

-* There should be ways for platform operators to run set up a platfrom that plugs into Ethereum and display games from independent creators without deep and detailed knowledge of Ethereum ecosystem.
+* There should be ways for platform operators to run set up a platform that plugs into Ethereum and display games from independent creators without deep and detailed knowledge of Ethereum ecosystem.

 ## Appendix